What is the Relationship Between Risk and Reward? It Boils Down to Common Sense

 Risk Tolerance – Knowing Your Comfort Zone

 Practical risk management also entails understanding your risk tolerance, which refers to the risk you’re comfortable taking to pursue potential rewards.
-Common sense dictates that individuals should assess their financial goals, time horizon, and emotional fortitude when determining their risk tolerance.
+Common sense dictates that individuals assess their financial goals, time horizons, and emotional fortitude when determining risk tolerance.

 Younger investors with longer investment horizons may opt for more aggressive strategies, embracing higher-risk investments with the potential for substantial rewards.
 On the other hand, those nearing retirement or with more conservative goals may favour a more defensive approach, prioritizing capital preservation over lofty returns.